 What's a Good ACT Score?

 ACT Reading Strategies

 It's imperative that you prepare with ACT Reading strategies for this test.
 Since you'll have to answer 40 questions in just 30 minutes and read the four passages (either one long passage or two shorter, related passages), you will not have enough time to just go at it like you usually would in class.
 You must use some strategies before plunging in, or else you may only get to two or three of the passages!

 ACT Reading Skills

 The ACT Reading section does not test your memorization of vocabulary words in isolation, facts outside of the text, or logical skills.
 Here are the skills you will be tested on:

 - Making an inference

 - Understanding vocabulary words in context

-- Understanding author's tone and voice
+- Understanding author's tone and author's purpose

 - Making generalizations